 The Future of Health Care, Now

 Every hour more than three new cases of cancer are diagnosed in Missouri.
-University of Missouri investigators are developing new ways to prevent, find, image and treat cancers with drugs and patients’ own immune systems to transform the future of patient care.
+University of Missouri investigators are developing new ways to prevent, find, image and treat cancers with drugs and patients’ own immune systems to transform the future of health care.

 Cardiovascular and Metabolic Disorders

 Cardiovascular disease is the leading cause of mortality in Missouri and worldwide, with obesity and diabetes representing the primary instigators.
 Renewed and intensified research efforts are required to lessen this colossal burden.
-MU investigators are using state-of-the-art high-resolution imaging, molecular and functional measures, genetic manipulations, and computational modeling to develop novel, patient-based strategies for preventing and treating cardiovascular and metabolic disease.
+MU investigators are using state-of-the-art high-resolution imaging, molecular and functional measures, genetic manipulations and computational modeling to develop novel, patient-based strategies for preventing and treating cardiovascular and metabolic disease.